wany16/wany16.github.io/_pages/about.md

   - /about.html
 ---

-Ying Wan (万颖) received his Bachelor's degree in Communication Engineering from Northwestern Polytechnical University in 2016 (Supervisor: [Ding Wang](https://teacher.nwpu.edu.cn/wangding.html)), and his PhD degree in Computer Science from Tsinghua University in 2022 (Supervisor: [Bin Liu](https://www.cs.tsinghua.edu.cn/info/1126/3587.htm)).
+Ying Wan (万颖) received his Bachelor's degree in Communication Engineering from Northwestern Polytechnical University in 2016 (Advisor: [Ding Wang](https://teacher.nwpu.edu.cn/wangding.html)), and his PhD degree in Computer Science from Tsinghua University in 2022 (Supervisor: [Bin Liu](https://www.cs.tsinghua.edu.cn/info/1126/3587.htm)).
 He conducted a three-month scientific research internship at the University of Victoria (UVic) with the funding of the China Scholarship Council (CSC) in 2015 (Supervisor: [Jianping Pan](https://www.uvic.ca/ecs/computerscience/people/faculty/profiles/pan-jianping.php), [Fei Tong](https://fei-tong.github.io/)).
 He worked as an senior researcher at the Innovation Center, China Mobile (Suzhou) Software Technology from July 2022 to February 2025 (Supervisor: [Ling Qian](https://www.cnii.com.cn/gxxww/rmydb/202111/t20211110_321826.html), [Yu Jia](https://zhuanlan.zhihu.com/p/406240028)).
 Now he is an associate researcher in School of Cyber Science and Engineering, Southeast University.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

-A data-driven personal website
+Research Interests
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.